 The second speaker was Ada “The Voice Care Queen” Cuaresma, who spoke about “The heart of personal investing.”
 Just like her mentor, The VoiceMaster, Ada inspired the audience with a different concept of investing.
 Her talk centered around investing one’s time, effort and skills in order to discover one’s purpose, improve personal energy, develop healthy relationships and sharpen one’s abilities.
 Ada also made her presentation interactive with some activities.

-The symposium ended with more energized, inspired and empowered Financial Management students of Wesleyan University.
+The symposium ended with more energized, inspired and empowered Financial Management students of Wesleyan University thanks to SoFi which sponsored the financial event.